jank-lang/jank/book/src/reference/error/parse/invalid-character.md

 # parse/invalid-character
-Invalid character.

-## Additional explanation
 This happens when a character literal is not one of the supported character forms.

 ## Mitigations
-Use a single character, a supported named character such as `\newline` or `\space`, or a valid Unicode character form.
+Use a single character.
+You can also use a supported named character such as `\newline` or `\space`.
+A valid Unicode character form also works.